Sharishth/starterui/README.md

 # StarterCSS
-Simple UI component library or styling rule set created by Sharishth using HTML, CSS and Javscript.
+Straightforward UI component library and styling rule set using HTML, CSS, and JavaScript.
+The components are designed for reusability, and the script is imported only once, eliminating the need to create separate duplicate functions for reused components.
+However, for components that don't require a script, developers can use them without importing.
 [Preview Components](https://sharishth.github.io/startercss/)

 Note: _layout.css should be ignored and is only there for formatting documentation of showcase._